liu-kan/gfm-rag/README.md

 ### Index Dataset

-We have provided the indexed test datasets in the `data` directory.
+We have provided the indexed testing datasets in the `data` directory.
 You can build the index for the testing dataset with the following command:

 ```bash
 # Build the index for testing dataset